How to Grow Goji Berry Plants

 - Water well and push more soil around the plant if necessary, watering again to let the soil settle.

-- You should continue to keep your Goji plant moist, but not overly wet, until you see new growth sprouting, usually in about 2-weeks.
+- You should continue to keep your Goji plant moist, but not overly wet, until you see new growth sprouting, usually in about 2-3 weeks.

 - Apply an inch or two of mulch in order to help with moisture retention (and because it looks nice).
 If you mulch, you will depend upon touch to check soil moisture, or water into a large reservoir under the planter so it is wicked from the bottom up.

-You may see flowers, after which fruit will follow, the first season, depending upon when you plant; but more than likely it will be the second season.
+You may see flowers, after which fruit will follow, depending on when you plant.
+It could be the first season but more than likely it will be the second season.
 Remember that containerized plants will feel the heat and cold more because their roots are in soil above the ground.
-Be weather-aware, providing adequate moisture when it is extremely hot and dry, as containerized plants will usually dry out quicker and in order to provide protection for your plant if the temperatures become really cold.
+Be weather-aware, providing adequate moisture when it is extremely hot and dry, as containerized plants will usually dry out quicker.
+Provide protection for your plants if the temperatures become really cold.

 GROW GOJI BERRY PLANTS IN THE GROUND